SylphAI-Inc/AdalFlow/docs/source/tutorials/generator.rst

     print(output)

-**Purely from the configs**
+**Purely from the Configs**

 This is even more general.
-This method fits to create any component from configs.
+This method can be used to create any component from configs.
 We just need to follow the config structure: ``component_name`` and ``component_config`` for all arguments.

 .. code-block:: python